 Older pets, large breed dogs, and animals with special needs, behavioral issues, injuries, or illnesses are the first to be put to sleep when a shelter reaches capacity.
 In some cases, an incoming animal might have as little as three days to be adopted or put to death.

 No shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community in a safe and legal manner euthanasia is typically the result.
 This is equally the case if transports to shelters that have capacity are not available.

 Other organizations are limited-admission, meaning they only take in the number and type of animals they can re-home, and do not euthanize for space.
 These are often referred to as “no-kill” shelters, but the label is misleading.
 The vast majority of shelter staff are not “pro-kill,” but often lack the means to humanely manage the velocity of incoming pets.
 And even no-kill shelters euthanize animals deemed unadoptable due to illness, aggression or other factors.

 Still others keep pets for months or even years; some are effectively “never kill.”
 This in itself can be inhumane because a shelter is a refuge, not a home.

-If you must surrender your pet, research what facilities are available in your area (Google search terms: humane society, animal rescue, animal shelter).
-Ask about their process for accepting owner-surrendered pets (surrender fees and waiting list may apply), their efforts to care for and re-home pets in their custody, and their policy on euthanasia.
+If you must surrender your pet, research what facilities are available in your area.
+Consider search terms like humane society, animal rescue, animal shelter.
+Ask about their process for accepting owner-surrendered pets since surrender fees and waiting list may apply.
+Find out about their efforts to care for and re-home pets in their custody, and their policy on euthanasia.

 When surrendering your pet, offer the photo and history described above to facilitate efforts to find your pet his next home.

 Giving up a beloved dog or cat is difficult.
 A little research and preparation may save you some heartache and lead your pet to a loving, caring forever home.
-We wish you every success if you’re faced with this decision.
+We wish you every success if you are faced with this decision.

 If you are serving in the military and are considering re-homing your pet due to PCS orders, read our blog post about PCS and your pet.